runtools/run/docs/content/reference/value-resources.md

 }
 ```

 Most of the time, you don't use the `@value` attribute explicitly.
-It is much easier to specify the actual value directly:
+It is much easier to specify an actual value directly:

 ```js
 {